 • Proof of address.

-Then, once you’ve selected a financial entity you trust, it can be quite quick to complete the sign-up process, whether you do so in person or if you’re someone who can open an account online.
+Then, once you’ve selected a financial institution you trust, it can be fairly quick to complete the sign-up process, whether you do so in person or online.
 What’s more, there are banks that will allow you to open an account without an initial deposit and that don’t have minimum balance requirements either.

 For those who have past banking problems, like having had accounts closed before, a second chance account can be a good move.
 While it may not be a full-fledged standard account (there are typically limitations, such as no overdraft protection), it can be a positive step towards becoming banked.